nachocigliutti/website-hugo/content/research/cct_education/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ['0']
+publication_types: ['3']

 # Publication name and optional abbreviated publication name.
 # publication: In *Wowchemy Conference*
 # publication_short: In *ICW*

-abstract: ABSTRACT HERE
+abstract: Conditional cash transfers have become a popular tool the government employs to enhance the living conditions of the poor and vulnerable citizens in Latin America.
+Using the synthetic counterfactual method, we study the e¤ect of these plans on education in three different countries (Argentina, Ecuador and Colombia).
+We find that in Argentina, the effect of AUH for the three consecutive years after its implementation is positive and increasing in time.
+This result is validated using two inference techniques, difference-in-differences and placebo test.
+In the case of Ecuador, the method does not provide a suitable control unit, therefore the effect of BDH remains unacknowledged.
+Finally, for Colombia we also identify positive and increasing effects starting three years after FA was implemented.
+This could be explained as a result of the 2003 reform that FA went through.

 # Summary.
 An optional shortened abstract.
-summary: We estimate the effects of AUH on education outcomes in Argentina using Synthetic Control methods.
+summary: We estimate the effects of certain CCT programs on education outcomes in Latin America using Synthetic Control methods.

 tags: ['Econometrics', 'Causal Inference']